but-i-am-dominator/CISSP_study/D1_security_and_risk_management.md

 Security Governance is the collection of practices related to supporting, evaluating, defining, and directing the security efforts of an organization.

+Third-party governance is the system of external entity oversight that may be mandated by law, regulation, industry standards, contractual obligation, or licensing requirements.